 Coffee Lovers, Visit an Ahwa

 Egypt has had a connection with coffee for years now.
-Good quality coffee from Ethiopia, Kenya, and other African countries pass through Egypt before reaching their destinations across various continents.
+Good quality coffee from Ethiopia, Kenya, and other African countries passes through Egypt before reaching their destinations across various continents.

 As a result, a number of cafes have sprung up across cities of Egypt.
 However, if you want to experience a traditional, old-school coffee-drinking setting in Egypt, make your way to an ahwa.